The Quiet Counter

 The book is ~20,000 words — 90 minutes of focused reading.
 The Offer Audit is designed to be run on a real package in under 90 minutes.
 The Stress Test takes 30 minutes.
 If your offer deadline is in five days, you can have the audit done tonight and a clean written counter ready before the recruiter starts pushing.

 Twenty offer-letter phrases, translated to plain English.
-The clauses that look harmless and aren’t.
-Drop your email and the standalone PDF lands in your inbox.
+The clauses that look harmless and aren’t — what they actually mean when a CFO reads them, and the specific ask that moves each one.
+Drop your email and the PDF lands in your inbox.

 No spam.
 Unsubscribe anytime.
 Roughly one email a month if I have something worth saying.

 If the offer is on the table, the question is what you do before you sign.
-If the offer is coming, the question is whether you want to wait until the clock starts.
+If the offer is coming, the question is what you have ready when the clock starts.

 Get Instant Access — $97